Emiluren/tsbk03-advanced-graphics/project/report.md

 5. "tsm: A Typescript vector and matrix math library" (https://github.com/tlaukkan/tsm/)

+6. Creation and Rendering of Realistic Trees (Jason Weber and Joseph Penn)

-6. "THE NUMBER OF SPECIES OF INSECT ASSOCIATED WITH VARIOUS TREES" (T. R. E. Southwood, Department of Zoology, Imperial College, London).
+7. "THE NUMBER OF SPECIES OF INSECT ASSOCIATED WITH VARIOUS TREES" (T. R. E. Southwood, Department of Zoology, Imperial College, London).

-TODO: BREAK PAGE HERE
+<div style="page-break-after: always;"></div>

 # Appendix: Different trees and the variables used to create them
 ![](normal.png)